Q: Why is culture important?

 Q: Is training really necessary for moving from one English speaking country to another?

-Moving to an area of low cultural distance, where the amount of perceived similarity between the cultures (including language) is high is undoubtedly easier than a move that involves high cultural distance.
-Some relocates make these moves successfully without training.
-Many report a period of depression or anxiety as they go through the change adjustment cycle.
+Moving to an area of low cultural distance, where the amount of perceived similarity between the cultures (including language) is high is somewhat easier than a move that involves high cultural distance.
+Many expats report a period of depression or anxiety as they go through the change adjustment cycle.
 Many also hold on to stereotypes, prejudices or values that impact on their ability to relate well to workmates or employees.

 Training can ease the change process, speed the adaptation and mark the employer who is aware of the needs and acts to anticipate and prevent problems rather than responding later when damage has been done.